konsumer/graphql-codegen-knex-migration/README.md

 Arrays of scalars will use JSON-type in the database.

+`ID` types will be stored as `UUID` in the database, to keep primary-keys unique across tables.

 ## development

 * You can install tools & deps with `npm i`